-A rusty cemetery fence adds a gritty realness to any Halloween graveyard setting, but store-bought fences can be quite expensive.
-Instead, build an affordable and eerily believable fence using PVC pipes and one-by-twos.
-This way, your yard will be haunted, but your wallet will not.
+A rusty Halloween cemetery fence adds a gritty realness to any graveyard setting, but store-bought fences can be quite expensive.
+Instead, build an affordable and eerily believable fence using PVC pipes and one-by-twos, or even scrap lumber.
+This way, your yard will be haunted, but your wallet will not get spooked.

 Things You'll Need

-- 1 gallon of flat black paint or black spray paint
+1 gallon flat black paint or black spray paint

-The supplies listed are enough to create three separate fences, which you can set up end-to-end to create one long fence, or create a small boxed-in graveyard.
+The supplies listed are enough to create three separate Halloween cemetery fences, which you can set up end-to-end to create one long fence, or create a small boxed-in graveyard.

-Start by cutting all of your PVC pipe into 36 separate pieces that are 3 feet each in length.
+Cut all of your PVC pipes into 36 separate pieces that are 3 feet each in length.

 Use the power drill and 1/2-inch hole saw to cut out holes in each of your one-by-twos.
 Start at 4 inches up from one end of the wood and cut another hole every 8 inches.
 Doing this should leave you with another 4 inches leftover on the other end of the wood, so if you decide to connect the fences end-to-end, the pipes will be the same distance from each other.